omarkhammad/major-project/proposal.md

-# Project Descripion
+# Project Description

-Explain what you're gonna do here
+I am going to make a Tetris game

 ## Needs to have list

-- thing one
+- background music
-- thing two
+- Sound affects

 ## Nice to have list

-- other thing
-- some other thing
+- Play against other people with p5party
+- Tetris blocks for both players randomize in the same order
+- Be able to see the opponent's game in real time